SanjuScript/moz-music/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License

+The source code for this project is licensed under the **SanjuScript License**.
+You are free to use this code for learning and reference, but you may not clone, copy, or use it for building competing applications.
+Please refer to the `LICENSE` file for more details.